-Tax related Initiative: Expand B&O tax credits for new business and business expansion; to promote the re-occupancy of vacant or dilapidated structures, to foster the rehabilitation and preservation of contributing structures in the City's downtown historic district; and to encourage longevity of business operation in the corporate limits Was this tax initiative a part of your original plan application ☑ or a plan amendment ☐?
+ı Tax related Initiative: Expand B&O tax credits for new business and business expansion; to promote the re-occupancy of vacant or dilapidated structures, to foster the rehabilitation and preservation of contributing structures in the City's downtown historic district; and to encourage longevity of business operation in the corporate limits ļ Was this tax initiative a part of your original plan application ☒ or a plan amendment ☐?
 Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
 September 8, 2015 If no, please describe challenges faced in enacting the related ordinance(s) REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
-In fiscal 2016, through lung 20, 2016, through using seas took advantage of the "Now and Fundad In fiscal 2016, through June 30, 2016, three businesses took advantage of the "New and Expanded Business Tax Credit" for total credits of \$290,724.
-One business was approved under the new legislation for "Historic District Tax Credits" and received \$575 in tax credit in FY16 for one quarter of B&O Tax.
-The taxpayer will be eligible for additional credits in FY17.
-The City continues to promote the legislation on its website and continues to notify taxpayers in forms distribution. promote the legislation of its website and continues to notify taxpayers in forms distribution.
+In fiscal 2016, through June 30, 2016, three businesses took advantage of the "New and Expanded Business Tax Credit" for total credits of \$290,724.
+One business was approved under the new legislation for "Historic District Tax Credits" and received \$575 in tax credit in fiscal 2016 for one quarter of B&O Tax.
+The taxpayer was eligible for additional credits in fiscal 2017.
+In fiscal 2017, through June 30, 2017, three businesses that were approved in fiscal 2016 continued to take advantage of the "New and Expanded Business Tax Credit" for additional credits of \$291,128.
+The business approved for "Historic District Tax Credits" in fiscal 2016 received \$1,531 in tax credit in fiscal 2017 and one additional business was approved for this credit and received \$129 in credits in fiscal 2017.
+Additionally, one business celebrated their one-hundredth anniversary and received 100% credit against B&O tax in amount of \$203 under the "Milestone Anniversary Tax Credit" legislation.
+The City continues to promote the legislation on its website and continues to notify taxpayers in forms distribution.
 B&O Tax revenues from any number of categories could be affected by these credits.
 The City has no reasonable method of estimating the cost to the City for reduced revenues caused by B&O tax credits for preservation of contributing structures in the historic district.
+To date, no business has applied for this credit.
 It is probable that there will only be one or two credits of this type per year.
-The new business, job expansion, and re- occupancy tax credits will not affect the current tax base.
+The new business, job expansion, and re-occupancy tax credits will not affect the current tax base.
 These credits will allow credits against new B&O Tax revenues.
 The anniversary tax credit will affect revenues minimally in milestone years.
-The City is currently reviewing the tax database to modify reporting and enable the cost estimate of reduced B&O tax revenues caused by the milestone credits in 2016. , SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
+SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.

 In allowing these B&O Tax credits, the City hopes to promote the general welfare of its citizens and realize the government objectives of revitalization and renewal of the City of Fairmont.
-LESSONS LEARNED - In the space below, please provide a brief parrative highlighting lessans learned LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-The City has implemented programs and communicated to businesses the availability of these credits.
-Guidelines and forms have been developed and are available on the City's website. creates.
-Galdennes and forms have been developed and are available on the City's website.